CUDEN-CLAS/ed/README.md

 ## Demo 4 (ed4.module)
 This demo depends on Entity Plus.
 It replaces the entity controller for `EntityPlusController` to provide seamless Views integration, tokens, Entity Metadata Wrappers and more.
 1. The list of Students is now a View.
-All properties defined in hook_schema are avialable as Views fields and filters
+All properties defined in hook_schema are available as Views fields and filters
 2. All functionality from ed4 is available

 Feel free to fork and play around.
 Issues and PRs are also welcome.